-Vaccine decision for children as young as 5 expected next week
+Vaccine decision for children as young as five expected next week

 Announcing its decision late last month, the European Medicines Agency said: "The benefits … outweigh the risks, particularly in those with conditions that increase the risk of severe Covid-19.”

 Pfizer and Moderna are meanwhile conducting vaccine trials for children as young as six months.
-Pfizer is testing a 3-microgram dose, or one-tenth of its adult dose, in children between six months and five years of age.
+Pfizer is testing a three-microgram dose, or one-tenth of its adult dose, in children between six months and five years of age.

-Speaking at a Downing Street press conference on Monday, Dr June Raine, chief executive of the MHRA, said: “An application for use of the Pfizer vaccine in children aged 5 to 11 will be very, very carefully assessed as you would expect – for safety, for effectiveness at the proposed dose and for quality.”
+Speaking at a Downing Street press conference on Monday, Dr June Raine, chief executive of the MHRA, said: “An application for use of the Pfizer vaccine in children aged five to 11 will be very, very carefully assessed as you would expect – for safety, for effectiveness at the proposed dose and for quality.”

 Register for free to continue reading